sccasutt/Rebellion_festival/README.md

 # Rebellion_festival

-Create a printable version of the rebellion festival lineup
+A small project to create a printable version of the rebellion festival lineup

 data is downloaded from: https://www.rebellionfestivals.com/line-up